Skip to content

 processing to a dedicated low power co-processor.
 This allows the core

-processor to go into low power modes more often, resulting in the increased
+processor to go into low power modes more often, resulting in

 processor to go into low power modes more often, resulting in increased